Key points

 Account-based pension

-However, from 1 July 2017, the Transfer Balance Cap means you can only transfer up to $1.6 million into the retirement phase account allowing you to take advantage of these tax breaks.
-Amounts outside of this will be taxed at 15%.
+However, the transfer balance cap means an individual can only transfer up to a certain figure into the retirement phase account, allowing them to take advantage of these tax breaks.
+Amounts outside of this will generally remain in the accumulation phase where they're often taxed at 15%.

 Minimum pension payout requirements